 So here I am, 6 months later starting my #bloglife again.
 I decided to rebrand my blog because I’m more than just someone with fibromyalgia.
 If you had a chance to see my blog when I first started, it was dull and grey, pretty much how my life was.
 My blog now reflects what I strive my life to be, bright and colorful.
-Yes, I’m still going to talk about what I go through with fibromyalgia but, I’m going to use this more as an open diary because I’m trying to learn to not be as guarded.
+Yes, I’m still going to talk about what I go through with fibromyalgia but, I’m going to use this more like an open diary because I’m trying to learn to not be as guarded.
 There may be a few tears but, I’m hoping there will be far more laughs.

 *puts car in reverse*